osresearch/airbreak/index.md

 ![CPAP running custom firmware](images/airsense-hacked.jpg)
-# Jailbreak an CPAP machine to make a temporary ventilator
+# Jailbreak CPAP machines to make temporary ventilators

 The Airsense 10 CPAP machine is a low cost sleep therapy device that provides a constant pressure to help with sleep apnea and other disorders.